flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 and

 $$
-P_1\ge P_2.
+P_1\ge P_2,
 $$

-The dominated state $(W_2,P_2)$ can then be discarded.
+with at least one strict inequality.
+The dominated state $(W_2,P_2)$ can then be discarded because it uses no less weight and provides no greater value.

-Such methods can handle non-integer weights, although the number of nondominated states may grow exponentially in the worst case.
+Such methods can handle non-integer weights, although the number of nondominated states may grow exponentially in the worst case [3].

 One special situation is also worth noting.
 If all item weights are integers but the capacity is not, for example